barryclark/jekyll-now/_posts/2017-07-20-the-mature-developer.md

 [On being a Senior](http://www.kitchensoap.com/2012/10/25/on-being-a-senior-engineer/)
 _John Allspaw_

-This is a much more sustainable aspiration for web devs, especially those looking to be effective Seniors and Leads.
+This is a much more sustainable aspiration for web devs, especially those looking to be effective leads.
 Of course Maturity isn't a title given to who’s been anywhere the longest, but an attitude that any self-motivated software team will benefit from encouraging in all members.
 The best organisations allow their people this space; that implicit trust to seek feedback from colleagues, and admit to not knowing things.

 > “As our island of knowledge grows, so does our shore of ignorance.”